-The Client Experience team at Social Security Scotland collects detailed internal review management information manually.
-This management information has been used to produce statistics on the number of internal review requests received and decided up to 23:59 on 31 March 2022.
+The Client Experience team at Social Security Scotland collect detailed internal review management information.
+This management information has been used to produce statistics on the number of internal review requests received and decided up to 23:59 on 31 December 2022.